sfboswell/Gender_Pulps/README.md

 plot (pulp_women_graph, vertex.color=vcolors, vertex.label=NA, vertex.size=5)
 ```

-This allowed me to get a pretty good measure of women's publication patterns in the 1926-1946 period in the SF pulps (and then to slice that data in different ways).
+This allowed me to get a pretty good measure of women's publication patterns in the 1926-1946 period in the SF pulps, and then to slice that data in different ways.

-There are some big awkwardnesses with this code, the most of obvious of which is the overreliance on ```str_detect```.
-The use of ```str_detect``` for both filtering out women and years gave me some huge regular expressions to write, rewrite and copy.
+This code has some clear clunkiness, the most obvious of which is the overreliance on ```str_detect```.
+The use of ```str_detect``` for both filtering out women and years gave me some huge regular expressions to write, rewrite, and copy.
 In the future, I would have first converted the string format dates to a numerical format (potentially ``` mutate(year=as.numeric(str_sub(pubdate, 1, 4)))```.
-Then you could limit the date range with ```filter(year >= 1938 & year <= 1946)```.
+Then I could limit the date range with ```filter(year >= 1938 & year <= 1946)```.

 Authors would be trickier, but you could write out a vector of author names, or store it in a separate text file, and then filter with ```filter (authors %in% women)```.

 The entirety of the code I used to create every network is found on github, under "pulp project attempt.Rmd." (with annotations).
-Much credit is due to Rebecca Lipperini, my initial partner in codewriting (back in 2015), and to Andrew Goldstone, both for the tsv files and for help at critical junctures.
+Much credit is due to Rebecca Lipperini, my initial partner in codewriting (back in 2015), and to Andrew Goldstone, both for the TSV files and for help at critical junctures.
 The networks to which this code is attached are forthcoming in an article in *Extrapolation.*